crwr45/sql-numerics/Investigations.md

 ## Oracle
 ### Notes

 Oracle allows a much wider range of values for precision and scale than the SQL standard permits, allowing scale to be as low as -84, or up to 127, while precision is limited to between 1 and 38, inclusive.
+Note that the specification defines the relationship between the two values, rather than the absolute values of them.
+This is the way that Oracle deviates from the spec.

 ### Table Creation
 ```